Dasharath9920/2048-game/README.md

 consecutive tiles of the same value to slide together, only the two tiles farthest along the direction of motion will combine.
 If all four spaces in a row or column are filled with tiles of the same value, a move parallel to that row/column will combine the first two and last two.

+## instructions
+Use numbers from 1 to 4 (1-left, 2-right, 3-top, 4-bottom) to move the tiles.
+Tiles with the
+same number merge into one when they touch.
+Add them up to reach 2048!